 How do you look after a kitten?

-Daily kitten care includes feeding, appropriate hygiene, sufficient grooming and maintaining a suitable enviroment.
+Daily kitten care includes feeding, appropriate hygiene, sufficient grooming and maintaining a suitable environment.
 Vaccinations will need to be considered early on as will neutering and worming.
 Socialisation and little box training will need to be considered too.
 Of course, finding a vet and organising pet insurance are also important to your pet's health and welfare.
 A kitten will thrive in a spacious, hazard-free environment, rich with resting areas, hiding places as well as places to climb.

 If you're looking to buy a kitten you'll understand that bringing a kitten home is exciting and a bit daunting.
 Our guide to kitten care will help you give your kitten the best start in life, and avoid any potential problems later on.